 Welcome to part 2 of this introduction to weaving.
 If you missed part 1 (to read it click here), I provided an overview of the materials you will need, the often confusing terms used, as well as instructions on creating the ‘warp’ or framework upon which to create your very own weaving.

 Today, we will cover making the ‘weft’ (aka the weaving) itself.
-For this project, you will learn to create a basic white weaving backdrop with a few black and white details for added dimension.
+For this project, you will learn to create a basic weaving backdrop with a few coloured details for added dimension.
 You will also learn to create basic shapes – in this case, three triangles.
 This will give you the foundation for creating any shape or design of your choice.

 First, let’s review the materials needed:

 ~ The following contains affiliate links at no extra cost to you.
 See my full disclosure policy here. ~

 - Cotton yarn for the warp (warp: foundation of the weaving created from the cotton yarn – in other words, the vertical strands of a wall weaving)

 - Yarn of various thicknesses (for interest and texture) and colours (look through pinterest or google images for inspiration on colour combinations that catch your eye)

 - these yarns will create the weft (weft: the material that is woven horizontally across the warp)

 - Tapestry needle: about 3 inches long with a dull end and large eye to thread thinner yarns

 - Shuttle: this is the stick with the u-shape ends used to feed thicker yarns into the warp